one-for-all/RoboND-DeepLearning-Project/writeup.md

  * The separable convolution has a `stride` of 2, `kernel size` of 3, `relu` activation, to reduce the dimension of next layer by half, and extract features.
  * Batch normalization is used to normalize input to each layer, to help with training, and help tackle overfitting.
- * The dropout has a `keep rate` of 0.5 to tackle overfitting.
+ * The dropout has a `drop rate` of 0.5 to tackle overfitting.

 **Decoder Block**